U.S. Citizenship and Immigration Services, Department of Homeland Security.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
 Form I-821 is necessary for USCIS to gather the information necessary to adjudicate TPS applications and determine if an applicant is eligible for TPS.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 91,882 respondents responding via the paper-based Form I-821 at an estimated 1 hour and 55 minutes (1.92 hours) per response.
-81,481 respondents responding via the USCIS Electronic Immigration System (USCIS ELIS) at an estimated 1 hour and 45 minutes (1.75 hours) per response.
-173,363 respondents for biometrics processing at an estimated 1 hour and 10 minutes (1.17 hours) per response.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: The estimated total number of respondents for the information collection I-821 is 73,807 respondents at an estimated 1 hour and 55 minutes (1.92 hours) per response.
+73,069 respondents for biometrics processing at an estimated 1 hour and 10 minutes (1.17 hours) per response.

-(6) An estimate of the total public burden (in hours) associated with the collection: 521,840 total annual burden hours.
+(6) An estimate of the total public burden (in hours) associated with the collection: The total estimated annual hour burden associated with this collection is 227,200 hours.

 End Supplemental Information